-There are many benefits to integrating your organization’s warehouse data with other systems, and shopping cart software tends to top the list of things that merchants want integrated.
+There are many benefits to integrating your organization’s warehouse data with other systems, and shopping cart software tends to top the list of things that merchants want integrated warehouse systems.
 While integration across many different order channels is possible, it’s hard to know where to start.

 Unfortunately, there is no “Order Channel Integration 101” course for merchants to follow—that is, until now.
-By understanding where integrations can happen, along with the benefits and challenges of implementing them, merchants can get a better feel for what is needed and how to move forward.
-It is with that goal in mind that we present our simple “Where, Why, and How” guide:
+By understanding where warehouse integrations can happen, along with the benefits and challenges of implementing them, merchants can get a better feel for what is needed and how to move forward.
+It is with that goal in mind that we present our simple “Where, Why, and How to Integrate Order Channels with a WMS” guide:

 Shopping carts are the most obvious example of systems that can be integrated with a WMS.
 Magento, Shopify, WooCommerce, OpenCart, and FoxyCart tend to be some of the more popular ones.
 There are also specialty channel partners that you might want to connect directly with your WMS—for example, ebay, ChannelAdvisor, or Amazon.